 Bloodhound has/is currently investigating the following subjects:

-- Lundin Oil/Petroleum in Sudan, culminating in report Justifying Blood Money
+- Lundin Oil/Petroleum in Sudan, culminating in the report Justifying Blood Money

-- Darfur crisis, culminating in report The Scorched Earth of Darfur
+- Darfur crisis, culminating in the report The Scorched Earth of Darfur

-- War crimes in Africa (research stage only)
+- War crimes in Africa (currently still at the research stage)

 Lundin Oil/Petroleum in Sudan